-As the appointed actuary to the Qantas Superannuation Plan (the Plan) I conducted the latest actuarial investigation of the Plan as at 1 July 2007.
-The results of that investigation were presented in my report dated 16 April 2008.
+As the appointed actuary to the Qantas Superannuation Plan (the Plan), I conducted the latest actuarial investigation of the Plan as at 1 July 2007.
+The results of that investigation were presented in the report by Mr Mark Thompson, BSc, FIAA dated 16 April 2008.
 This section of the Attachment provides a summary of that report.